ULEZ compliant vans: rules and charges explained

 In order to protect themselves against future emissions restrictions, many businesses are upgrading their fleets with electric and plug-in hybrid vans.
 Electric vans produce zero tailpipe emissions, while plug-in hybrid vans have a limited all-electric range and lower CO2 emissions figures than normal petrols and diesels.

-Although you won’t need an electric or plug-in hybrid van to avoid ULEZ charges, they are the only way to get around the Congestion Charge.
-Plug-in hybrid vans emitting less than 75g/km of CO2 will be exempt until October 2021, while electric vans will be exempt until 25 December 2025, when the cleaner vehicle discount is due to end altogether.
+You won’t need an electric or hydrogen fuel cell vehicle to avoid ULEZ charges, but they are the only way to get around the Congestion Charge at present.
+Electric vans will be exempt until 25 December 2025, when the cleaner vehicle discount is due to end altogether.